Threshold Navigation

 Inside each Threshold page are short first-person fragments.

-They aren’t guidance.
+They are not guidance.

 HOW THIS CONNECTS